Ghost-chu/QuickShop-Reremake/.github/ISSUE_TEMPLATE/performance.md

 If applicable, add screenshots to help explain your problem.

 **Paste link:**
- Execute command /qs paste, you will got a link contains your server infomations, paste it under this text.
+ Execute command /qs paste, you will get a link contains your server information, paste it under this text.
  You must create a paste, except plugin completely won't work.
- If create failed, you should can find a paste file under plugin/QuickShop folder.
+ If you create failed, you should find a paste file under the plugin/QuickShop folder.
 - 【REPLACE ME TO PASTE LINK】

 **Timings link:**